AapoKorhonen/HMFGraph-Supplementary/readme.md

 The results with riboflavin dataset can be found in the file “real_data/ribloflavinv100_graph_results.R”.
-If you run the whole file, it will save the plot as a esp-file (Figure 1).
+If you run the whole file, it will save the plot as a eps-file (Figure 1).

 The results with the gut dataset can be found in the file “real_data/gut_data_graph_results.R”.
-If you run the whole file, it will save the plot as a esp-file (Figure 2).
+If you run the whole file, it will save the plot as a eps-file (Figure 2).

 ## Simulating datasets